ugiordan/ocp-service-mesh-samples/oracle-db/README.md

     oc delete pods -l app=oracledb-health-check
     ~~~

+Refer to the official Oracle [documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/connect-jdbc-thin-wallet.html#GUID-BE543CFD-6FB4-4C5B-A2EA-9638EC30900D)
+for more information about JDBC Thin Connections with a Wallet.

 ## Service Mesh configuration
 Apply one of the following configurations to consume the Oracle DB service by the in-mesh Java microservice application: